Ellezique/Full-Stack-App-PART-A/README.md

 ###### Chatroom: Expansion version
 As above.

-Additionally user messages can display with the user's chosen avatar or images.
+Additionally user messages can display with the user's chosen avatar or image.
 Users can click on a username to see all of their messages.

 Each movie/series can have two chatrooms:
 - with spoilers